RedVoxInc/redvox-python-sdk/docs/v2.2.0/redvox-api900-docs.md

 This project depends on `lz4`, `numpy`, and `protobuf` libraries. `coala` is required if you wish to perform linting and/or static analysis.
 These dependencies will be installed automatically if you install this library from pip (see: [Installing from pip](#markdown-header-installing-from-pip)).

+If you are interested in developing code for the sdk or working with development versions, refer to the section [Developer Guidelines](#markdown-header-developer-guidelines).

 ### Installing from pip